xinjiewang1998/Azul-game/README.md

 ## Game setup

-Each player has their own board on which they will play.
-Each board contains:
+Each player has their own comp1110.ass2.board on which they will play.
+Each comp1110.ass2.board contains:
 - five storage *rows*;
 - a *Floor* area; and
 - a *Mosaic* area.